Smengerl/matrix_display/README.md

 | <img src="./print/photos/front.jpg" alt="front"/> | <img src="./print/photos/back.jpg" alt="back"/>   | <img src="./print/photos/iso.jpg" alt="iso"/> |

-The only mechanical part required is the housing which consists of a front and a back piece.
-Using the acrylic plate on top of the LED matrix display is optional but gives a cleaner look (not used in the example photos)
+The housing consists of a front and back piece, with an optional acrylic plate for a cleaner look (look for the difference in the example photos).

 ### 3D-Printed Parts